uchicago-capp-camp-2023/lab-web/docs/s1-linux/1-connect.md

 ## Step 1.
 Generate SSH Private-Public Key Pair and Config File

-Open Windows PowerShell or macOS Terminal and change your current working directory to the ".ssh" folder using `cd ~/.ssh`.
+Open Windows PowerShell or macOS Terminal and change your current working directory to the `.ssh` folder using `cd ~/.ssh`.

 {: .warning }
 > In some cases, you might need to create the .ssh directory before you can change to the directory.
 You can do this with the `mkdir` command.